zhoubolei/moments_models/README.md

 ### Models

 * RGB model in PyTorch (ResNet50 pretrained on ImageNet).
-Tested sucessfully in PyTorch0.3 + python36.
+Run the following [script](test_model.py) to download and run the test sample.
+The model is ested sucessfully in PyTorch0.3 + python36.
 ```
     python test_model.py
 ```